 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.
 Meet the experts...

-Interested parties are invited to submit comments on this proposed rule within 60 days or no later than October 28, 2014.
-Comments should be submitted to the Federal Housing Finance Agency, Division of Housing Mission and Goals, 400 7th Street, S.W., Washington, DC 20024 or via FHFA.gov.
+Interested parties are invited to submit comments on this proposed rule within 60 days of publication in the Federal Register.
+Comments should be submitted to the Federal Housing Finance Agency, Division of Housing Mission and Goals, 400 7th Street, S.W., Washington, DC 20219 or via

-Link to proposed rule [Note: the proposed rule will also be published in the Federal Register].
+Link to proposed rule [Note: the proposed rule will be published in the Federal Register].